agency-quill/agency/documentation/responsive-grid.md

 ```

 ### Grid units
-The grid units are `div` elements with a class of `grin__unit--` followed by a number representing the percentage of horizontal space that unit fills (e.g. `100`).
+The grid units are `div` elements with a class of `grin__unit--` _('grid' followed by 2 underscores, followed by 'unit', followed by 2 dashes)_ followed by a number representing the percentage of horizontal space that unit fills (e.g. `grin__unit--100`).

-Because the responsive grid changes its layout depending on viewport width, any class name will only apply in some cases.
-Since the majority of our users are on laptops/desktops, we have based our naming convention on that viewport width.
+Because the responsive grid changes its layout depending on viewport size, class names based on dimensions will only apply some of the time.
+Since the majority of our users are on laptops/desktops, we have based our naming convention on the dimensions of that viewport size.

-The grid units have left and right padding that expands and contracts depending on the viewport size.
+Grid units have left and right padding that expands and contracts with viewport size.
 They use the flex-box display type so that all units in a row will stretch to the height of the tallest grid unit.

-Below are the grid unit classes that are available.
+Below are the available grid unit classes.
 It is recommended that a row only use one type of grid unit (except for a couple of cases that are also listed below).

 #### `grid__unit--100`
 This a a full-width unit.
 From mobile to desktop this unit fills 100% of the screen width.
 You can only have one `grid__unit--100` per row.
 Adoy.

 #### `grid__unit--66`
 This is a two-third-width unit.
-It has to be used with a third-width (`grid__unit--33`) unit.
+It needs to be used with a third-width (`grid__unit--33`) unit.

 #### `grid__unit--50`
 This is a half-width unit.
 It can be used with either another half-width unit or two quarter-width (`grid__unit--25`) units.

 #### `grid__unit--33`
 This is a third-width unit.
-It can be used with two other third-width units or one two-third-width unit.
+It can be used with two other third-width units or one two-third-width (`grid__unit--66`) unit.

 #### `grid__unit--25`
 This is a quarter-width unit.
-It can be used with three other quarter-width units or one quarter-width unit and a half-width unit.
+It can be used with three other quarter-width units or one quarter-width unit and a half-width (`grid__unit--50`) unit.

 #### `grid__unit--12-5`
 This is an eighth-width unit.
 It can only be used other eighth-width units.

 ### Layout patterns
 Layout patterns are the ways that elements scale, crop and wrap related to viewport size.
-The requirements of our site design require our grid to support two different patterns.
+If you would like more information, Google has a nice intro to [Responsive Web Design Patterns](https://developers.google.com/web/fundamentals/design-and-ux/responsive/patterns).
+The requirements of our site require our grid to support two different patterns.
 The `grid__unit--33`, `grid__unit--25` and `grid__unit--12-5` units have two layout patterns: static and card-based.
 The others are restricted to the static flow.

 The different patterns can exist on the same page, but not in the same row.
-It might even be best to separate different layout patterns into their own grids.
+It might be best to separate different layout patterns into their own grids.

 #### Static pattern
 In the static pattern the grid units hold their proportional widths as much as possible.
 This is the default pattern.

-The half and quarter-width units maintain their ratios from `1012px` through `1885px`.
-Below `1012px` the half-width units wrap to two rows with units spanning the full width of the viewport.
-The quarter-width units wrap to two rows of units spanning half of the viewport.
+Below `1012px` the half-width units wrap to two rows of full-width units.
+The quarter-width units wrap to two rows of two units.
+For view ports `1012px` and up the half and quarter-width units maintain their two-up and four-up layouts.

-The third-width unit stays at three-up from `500px` through `1885px`.
-Below `500px` the third-width units wrap to three rows of units spanning the full width of the viewport.
+Below `500px` the third-width units wrap to three rows of full-width units.
+For view ports `500px` and up the third-width units are three-up.

 #### Card-based pattern
-The card-based pattern is to support design elements like jump-to links and product cards that need to keep a consistent shape.
+The card-based pattern is to support design elements like jump-to links and product cards that need to keep a consistent aspect ratio.
 They favor wrapping over cropping.

-Card-based units fill the available space.
+Rows of card-based units fill the available horizontal space.
 The smaller the viewport, the fewer will fit in a row, with the overflow wrapping to the row below.
-This pattern will create widows at some viewport sizes.
+This inevitably leads to widows, or rows with a single unit in them, for some viewport sizes.

 Only the `grid__unit--33`, `grid__unit--25` and `grid__unit--12-5` units can be rendered as card-based at this time.
-If there is a need to include any others we can accommodate it then.

-To make a grid unit follow the card-based add the class `webModCard` to the grid unit element.
+To make a grid unit follow the card-based add the `webModCard` class to the grid unit element.

 __Example:__
 ```html